We can’t all be MVPs

 You can be great without ever making the All-Star team

-It terrified you if Horry wasn't on your team.
+If Horry was on the opposing team then you were terrified.
 Horry was clutch.
 If the game was close and the minutes were winding down, you prayed he wouldn't shoot.
 It didn't matter how big the shot was; he would make it.
 You wanted Horry on your team.
 MJ and Kobe were stars, but they both needed Horry to win championships.
 And when they needed him, he showed up.

 Understanding our part to play